Sivakasi factory explosion: Explosion

 The explosion occurred while workers were mixing certain chemicals to produce fireworks.
 Some reports suggest the high ambient temperature in the factory, reported to be 69 C, may have been a factor.
 The initial explosion and a subsequent series of explosions could be heard more than two kilometres away.

-Fire fighter entry to the buildings was delayed by a lack of equipment, including breathing apparatus.
+Firefighter entry to the buildings was delayed by a lack of equipment, including breathing apparatus.
 Efforts to treat victims were also delayed due to inadequate facilities at several local hospitals.
 It took more than five hours for fire fighters to extinguish the fire.

 The initial death toll was 37, followed by reports several weeks later of a final confirmed total of 40 deaths and more than 70 injuries.
 Fatalities included factory workers and local villagers who walked in after the initial fire.